ahlstromcj/seq66/README.md

         *   Fixed 'rc' allow-click-edit feature.
         *   Made the buss-override settings act more consistently.
         *   Fixed the drawing of preview keys in virtual keyboard.
+        *   Added settings interface for the "set mode" of playback.
     *   Version 0.96.1:
         *   Restored drag and drop of patterns in the Live frame.
         *   Added the ability to copy all patterns in one set to another set.